There are several ways to upgrade from one Ubuntu release to another. This section gives an overview of the recommended upgrade method.

 To upgrade to a newer release, from a terminal prompt enter:

 It is also possible to use do-release-upgrade to upgrade to a development version of Ubuntu.
 To accomplish this use the -d switch:

 Upgrading to a development release is not recommended for production environments.

-For further stability of a LTS release there is a slight change in behaviour if you are currently running a LTS version.
+For further stability of an LTS release, there is a slight change in behaviour if you are currently running an LTS version.
 LTS systems are only automatically considered for an upgrade to the next LTS via do-release-upgrade with the first point release.
-So for example 14.04 will only upgrade once 16.04.1 is released.
+So for example 18.04 will only upgrade once 20.04.1 is released.
 If you want to update before, e.g. on a subset of machines to evaluate the LTS upgrade for your setup the same argument as an upgrade to a dev release has to be used via the -d switch.